 PCI DSS Blog Series – Requirement 4

 CompliancePoint’s PCI blog series will analyze each of the 12 Requirement families.
-We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally, we will provide some pro tips.
+We will outline common challenges our customers face with each requirement, answer some frequently asked questions, and finally, we will provide some pro tips on becoming PCI Certified.

 This week we will address Requirement 4: Encrypt transmission of cardholder data across open, public networks.